 One exception where you could use a stroller in Acadia National Park would be on Acadia’s carriage roads, which are wide and can accommodate bicycles, horses, and pedestrians.

-Strollers are permitted on the Island Explorer buses, but strollers need to be collapsed and out of the way of other passengers.
+Strollers are permitted on the Island Explorer shuttle buses, but they need to be collapsed and out of the way of other passengers.

 Where to Stay in Acadia National Park with a Baby or Toddler